Maring Higa AMFT

 The Invisible Weight

-What Makes This So Hard to Name
+Why This Is So Hard to Name

 Your partner isn't cruel.
 They may be loving, funny, and genuinely trying.
-That makes it incredibly hard to explain — even to yourself — why you feel so alone.
+That makes it incredibly hard to explain - even to yourself - why you feel so alone.
 The absence of intentional harm doesn't mean the impact isn't real.
+Both things can be true at once.

 When Your Reality Gets Questioned